[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Stuart, in obedience to this kindly hint, may have spared his horses in sending more reports to Lee, but he did not withhold the spur in following the enemy.
 True to his expectation, Fitz Lee joined him near the scene of their famous cavalry action of June 9, and together they fought a second battle of Brandy Station, almost as interesting as the first because of the soldierly co-ordination of horse artillery, cavalry, sharpshooters, and dismounted p174 cavalry.
 By nightfall they had driven the enemy over the Rappahannock.89

 Lee's task on the morning of October 12 was to outflank Meade and to intercept him on his retreat up the Orange and Alexandria Railroad.
-In its essentials the problem was analogous to the one he had solved successfully fourteen months previously by sending Indicates a West Point graduate and gives his Class.Jackson around Indicates a West Point graduate and gives his Class.Pope's rear.
+In its essentials the problem was analogous to the one he had solved successfully fourteen months previously by sending Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Jackson around Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Pope's rear.
 Now, however, he could not hope to repeat this manoeuvre on a large scale, because of the weakness of the army and of the transport; but he was willing to undertake a shorter turning movement, in the hope of forcing Meade into a position where the Federals could be attacked advantageously.

 The only roads available to Lee for this purpose led to Warrenton, so he chose that town as his immediate objective.
 Dividing the army into columns of corps, Lee set out from the vicinity of Culpeper early on the morning of October 12, his front and right flank covered by Stuart's cavalry.
 Ewell's corps was to move by way of Jeffersonton and Sulphur Springs.
 Hill was to take the longer, better-protected route via Woodville, Sperryville, Washington, Amissville, and Waterloo Bridge — a winding way, but one for which there was no substitute.90